Dr. Rahmi Oruç Güvenç

 In the mid-1970s, he founded TÜMATA (Türk Musikisini Araştırma ve Tanıtma Grubu / Turkish Music Research & Promotion Group), an organization dedicated to researching repertory, recovering and reproducing historical instruments, documenting performance culture (including costume and decorative traditions), and exploring therapeutic and pedagogical applications of music and movement.Through TÜMATA and related training initiatives, he led seminars and courses across Turkey and Europe, and is associated with the creation and stewardship of substantial collections of traditional instruments.His international teaching included workshops, congresses, and institutional collaborations, and he received recognition such as an honorary professorship from the University of Fergana and an award from Argentina’s Academia de las Naciones.

-Güvenç’s work also moved within the context of Tasavvuf (Islamic Sufism).
-Some sources describe him as holding teaching authorizations across multiple Sufi paths and bringing traditional practices—such as forms of dhikr and sema—into educational contexts, particularly in Europe during the late 20th century.He is also noted by his students for lineage-holding in the Central Asian shamanic tradition, a rare honor that came to him through direct contact with a baksı (Central Asian shaman) who recognized his gifts.He passed away in Istanbul on 5 July 2017.
+Oruç Baba's work moved within the context of Tasavvuf (Islamic Sufism).
+His direct students remember and honor him as an Insan Kamil (a realized person).Sources also describe him as holding teaching authorizations across six tarakats (order paths) of Tasavvuf and bringing traditional devotional practices—such as forms of dhikr and sema—into educational contexts, particularly in Europe during the late 20th century.He is also noted by his students for lineage-holding in the Central Asian shamanic tradition, a rare honor that came to him through direct contact with a baksı (Central Asian shaman) who recognized his unique gifts.He passed away in Istanbul on 5 July 2017.Rahmetullahi aleyh

 Work

-Overview of Turkish Music TherapyDr.
-Rahmi Oruç Güvenç is widely credited with reviving and shaping the contemporary transmission of Turkish Music Therapy, a traditional discipline rooted in the classical music systems of Anatolia and the wider Islamic world.In these traditions, music, movement and listening were historically understood as modes of healing, regulation, and education of the human being.
-They were applied within medical, spiritual and pedagogical settings such as hospitals (darüşşifa), Sufi lodges (tekke) and courtly institutions.The foundations of Turkish Music Therapy, as transmitted by Güvenç, lie in the makam system—a modal framework in which melody, rhythm, and progression are understood to carry distinct qualitative and affective properties.
-Medieval medical and philosophical sources describe the use of specific makams in relation to temperament, time of day, emotional state, and physiological balance, emphasizing listening as a primary mode of engagement rather than performance alone.- - -Makam, Rhythm, and Human DispositionCentral to Turkish Music Therapy is the understanding that sound interacts directly with the human nervous system and psyche.
-Each makam is characterized not only by its scale, but by its melodic behavior, emotional color, and relational movement.
-These qualities were traditionally observed in relation to:emotional and psychological states,
+OVERVIEW OF TURKISH MUSIC THERAPYDr.
+Rahmi Oruç Güvenç is widely credited with reviving and shaping the contemporary transmission of Turkish Music Therapy, a traditional discipline rooted in the classical music systems of Anatolia and the wider Islamic world.This approach is sometimes also called Chorasan Music Therapy or Ancient Oriental Music Therapy, to acknowledge its roots in the wider Central Asian region and the healing traditions of its nomadic peoples and empires.Within these traditions, music, movement and listening were historically understood as modes of healing, regulation, and education of the human being.
+They were applied within medical, spiritual and pedagogical settings such as hospitals (darüşşifa), Sufi lodges (tekke) and courtly institutions.The foundations of Turkish Music Therapy, as transmitted by Oruç Baba, lie in the makam system: a modal framework in which melody, rhythm and progression are understood to carry distinct qualitative and affective properties.Medieval medical and philosophical sources describe the use of specific makams in relation to temperament, time of day, emotional state and physiological balance, emphasizing attentive listening as a primary mode of engagement rather than performance alone.

 circadian rhythms and seasonal cycles,